Skip to content

 4. Run msh --setup and paste it

-OpenRouter provides access to models from many providers through a single API.
+OpenRouter provides access to models from many providers through a single API, including open-weight value options not available on the other gateways.

 1. Visit openrouter.ai/keys